IMAGINARY/Arnold5to15/README.md

 ### Adding a translation

-First create a new file called `5to15_xx_XX.tex`, where `xx_XX` is substituted according to the above specification.
+First create a new file called `5to15_xx_YY.tex`, where `xx_YY` is substituted according to the above specification.
 You should do so by copying one of the other translations, e.g. `5to15_en_GB.tex`.
 Since we are using the Computer Modern Unicode fonts in conjunction with XeLaTeX, you should be able to write down most of the UTF-8 characters directly without using special LaTeX notation, i.e. write `ü` instead of `\"u`.
 The same is true for Cyrillic, Greek, ... letters.
 Nevertheless, there may be other font/encoding problems we are currently not aware of.
-Note that your TeX editor needs to capable of editing UTF-8 documents as well.
-It may be necessary to set the UTF-8 encoding (without byte order mark) when loading and or saving the file.
+Note that your TeX editor needs to be capable of editing UTF-8 documents as well.
+It may be necessary to set the UTF-8 encoding (without byte order mark) when loading and/or saving the file.

 One of the first lines of your new (copied) file contains the definition of the main language of the file.
 You need to adjust `\setdefaultlanguage[variant=british]{english}` (in case you did copy `5to15_en_GB.tex`) to reflect the new language.
 See the list of supported languages in the [polyglossia](http://www.ctan.org/pkg/polyglossia) package.